dylan-k/MyVale/README.md

 # MyVale

 My collection of style-guide rules to use with Vale while writing.
 I have two goals for this project.
 First, to make it easy to have my style guide with me and up-to-date on my laptop, at work, or at home.
 Second, my style guide is standing on the shoulders of giants, but I want to migrate my borrowed style rules into one collection.
-To begin with, I'm using multiple styles together, but it results in contradictions and redundancies.
+To begin with, I'm using a set of styles, but it results in contradictions and redundancies.

 ## Installation

 - clone this repo into your `~/.config/vale/` directory
+- update styles to their latest with `git pull --recurse-submodules`
 - hardlink the config file from this working directory to its required location.
 `ln ~/.config/vale/.vale.ini ~/.vale.ini`
 - note the stylespath in that file, revise as needed